akarp31/CustomerPhoneAPI/README.md

   mvn package
   java -jar target/customer-phone-api-1.0.0.jar

   Alternatively, you can run the app without packaging it using -
   mvn spring-boot:run

   The app will start running at http://localhost:8080.

 # Explore Rest APIs
 The app defines following APIs:

 Get all phone numbers.

 GET /api/v1/phone-numbers

-Get all phone numbers for a given customer
+Get all phone numbers for a given customer.

 GET /api/v1/phone-numbers/{customerId}

-Activate a phone number
+Activate a phone number.

 PUT /api/v1/phone-numbers/{phoneNumber}

 You can test them using postman or any other rest client.